WFP-VAM/anticipatory-action/README.md

 $ python triggers.py <ISO> <SPI/DRYSPELL>
 ```

-After running this script for SPI / DRYSPELL and General / Non-Regret Triggers you can use the `triggers-df-and-vulnerability-sorting.py` notebook to filter the triggers for each district regarding the selected vulnerability.
+After running this script for SPI / DRYSPELL and General / Non-Regret Triggers you can use the `merge-spi-dryspell-gt-nrt-triggers.py` notebook to filter the triggers for each district regarding the selected vulnerability and merge spi and dryspell.
 It actually provides the very final output.

 **Operational script**